fbpx

 Play All the Arcade Games

-At Free Play, you get access to two floors with more than 120 retro arcade games and a vintage pinball set!
+At Free Play, you get access to two floors of cool things with more than 120 retro arcade games and a vintage pinball set!
 They have 54 taps split between two bars, plus cocktails if beer is not your thing.
-We loved going back in time with Dance, Dance Revolution and we never get tired of a little competitive basketball game.

 Second floor of the arcade with purple and blue neon lighting